 Students in the Master’s degree in Educational Administration program complete core courses, supporting classes, electives, and a practicum or internship.

-The program offers courses such as:
+The online Master’s degree program in Education Administration offers courses such as:

 - Statistical Methods